UK first to roll out AstraZeneca shots in race to stem COVID surge

 Britain, grappling with the world’s sixth worst death toll and one of the worst economic hits from the COVID crisis, has seen a resurgence in cases to new daily highs.

+“If you look at the numbers, there’s no question that we’re going to have to take tougher measures and we’ll be announcing those in due course,” Johnson said on a visit to see health workers receiving the Oxford vaccine.

+More than 75,000 people in the United Kingdom have died from COVID-19 within 28 days of a positive test, and millions in England are already living under the strictest tier of restrictions.

 Since the rollout of the Pfizer vaccine started on Dec.
-8, Britain has put more than a million COVID-19 vaccines into arms - more than the rest of Europe put together, Health Secretary Matt Hancock said.
+8, Britain has administered more than a million COVID-19 vaccines - more than the rest of Europe put together, Health Secretary Matt Hancock said.

 Six hospitals in England are administering the first of around 530,000 doses Britain has ready.
 The programme will be expanded to hundreds of other British sites in coming days, and the government hopes it will deliver tens of millions of doses within months.